subsquid/docs/docs/fuel-indexing/network-api/fuel-api.md

    13280654
    ```

-2. Get a worker URL
+2. Save the value `1000000` to some variable, say `currentBlock`.
+3. Query the router for an URL of a worker that has the data for`currentBlock`

    ```bash
    curl https://v2.archive.subsquid.io/network/fuel-stage-5/1000000/worker